zjunlp/EasyEdit/README_2.md

 Explore practical examples of using CAA in different scenarios:
 - **Reasoning Patterns**: from long-form thinking to concise insights.
 - **Language Features**: seamless language conversion.
+- **Sentiment**: from no sensation to positive emotional transformation.

 📌 **Coming Soon**: More scenarios & methods!